ysndr/MSc-Thesis/chapter/methodology.md

 ## High-Level Architecture

-This section describes The high-level architecture of NLS.
+This section describes the high-level architecture of NLS.
 The entity diagram depicted in [@fig:class-diagram] shows the main elements at play.

 NLS needs to meet the flexibility and generalizability requirements as discussed in [@sec:flexibility, @sec:generalizability].